tellor-io/TIPs/TIPs/Drafts/TIP 11 - New Supported Data - ETHJPY.md

 Add the ETH/JPY price to list of supported Tellor prices.

 JPY is among the top-volume currencies in the world.
-JPY stablecoin services (both Daap and companies) are just emerging.
-We believe that ETH/JPY price on the trusted Tellor protocol will be valuable addition for the ecosystem.
+JPY stablecoin services (both Daap and by corporates) are just emerging.
+We believe that adding ETH/JPY price on the trusted Tellor protocol will be valuable for the ecosystem.

 # Proposal